LeoQiu-Thunder/LeoQiu-Thunder/README.md

 - 👋 Hi, I’m @LeoQiu-Thunder
 - 👀 I’m interested in badminton and music
-- 🌱 I’m currently learning Java and C
+- 🌱 I’m currently learning Java, Python and C

 <!---
 LeoQiu-Thunder/LeoQiu-Thunder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.